kitsonk/kv-toolbox/README.md

 Similar to `Deno.Kv.prototype.list()`, in that is takes a selector, but instead of returning an async iterator of matched values, it resolves with an array of matching keys.

+### `unique()`

+Resolves with an array of unique sub keys/prefixes for the provided prefix.

+This is useful when storing keys and values in a hierarchical/tree view, where you are retrieving a list and you want to know all the unique _descendents_ of a key in order to be able to enumerate them.